budavariam/budavariam.github.io/_posts/2020-09-19-things-i-wish-i-had-known.md

 The simple debugging tactic is to log every variable that needs to be inspected, but it can be hard to determine what variable do you actually need.

-Usually when I write javascript code my main problem is that I do not see at first what properties are available at that point for those objects, debugger makes it easy to see it, and I do not need to guess what do I need to log to the console I can just stop time and look around.
+Usually when I have to write vanilla javascript code, my main problem is that I can not always be sure what properties are available at a certain point for the available objects.
+Debugger makes it easy to see the possible options.
+Otherwise I'd need to guess what I need to log to the console, but this way I can just freeze time and look around.

-Check this if you want to learn more about [debugging in Javascript](https://developers.google.com/web/tools/chrome-devtools/javascript)
+Chrome devtools has a great intro article, if you want to learn more about [debugging in Javascript](https://developers.google.com/web/tools/chrome-devtools/javascript)

 ## Learning new programming languages comes easier with each new language